Kong/docs.konghq.com/app/_includes/md/plugins-hub/rate-limit-peak-non-peak.md

     end
     ```

+    This function determines the time of day based on the operating system's time,
+    then sets a request header based on the determined time.

     Set the hours based on your own preferred peak times.

-    For the purposes of this example, the file is named `ratelimit.lua`.

-1. Apply the Pre-function plugin globally and run the plugin in the rewrite phase:
+1. Apply the Pre-function plugin globally and run it in the rewrite phase:

     ```bash
     curl -i -X POST http://localhost:8001/plugins \